dw-yun/2026-Reliability-Aware-Improvement-of-DAPS/README.md

 ## Submitted file

-The submission consists of a single notebook, `team_41_code_submission.ipynb`, which is a `.ipynb` file intended to be run on **Google Colab (free version)**.
+The submission consists of a single notebook, `code.ipynb`, which is a `.ipynb` file intended to be run on **Google Colab (free version)**.

 Running it reproduces all of our results: